Characterizations of voting rules based on majority margins: Characterization modulo head-to-head

 \section{Characterization modulo head-to-head}

 We now return to the distinction introduced in Section~\ref{Intro} between margin-based voting rules and the larger class of head-to-head voting rules.
-We already know as a consequence of Theorem~\ref{StrictWeakChar}.\ref{StrictWeakChar1} that a homogeneous, head-to-head voting rule on the domain of all profiles is margin-based if and only if it satisfies Tiebreaking Compensation and Neutral Reversal.
-However, once we make the assumption that the voting rule is head-to-head, we can provide an alternative axiomatization of margin-based rules, while also dropping the Homogeneity assumption.
-For this we need only two axioms, introduced in the following subsections.
+We already know as a consequence of Theorem~\ref{StrictWeakChar}.\ref{StrictWeakChar1} that a homogeneous, head-to-head voting rule on the domain of all profiles is margin-based if and only if it satisfies Tiebreaking Compensation and Neutral Indifference.
+However, once we assume that the voting rule is head-to-head, we can provide an alternative axiomatization of margin-based rules using only Neutral Indifference and a strengthening of Neutral Reversal in the context of possibly nonlinear ballots called Nonlinear Neutral Reversal, introduced in the next subsection.

-In this section, we work with voting rules on the domain of all profiles (for \textsf{LOBI}, we refer the reader back to Theorem \ref{StrictWeakChar}.\ref{StrictWeakChar2}).
+In this section, we work with voting rules on the domain of all profiles (for $\mathsf{LOBI}$, we refer the reader back to Theorem \ref{StrictWeakChar}.\ref{StrictWeakChar2}).
 For notational convenience, where $S_1, \dots, S_n$ partition $X$, represents the strict weak order in which the $S_i$'s are the indifference classes, and all candidates in $S_1$ are strictly preferred to all candidates in $S_2$, etc.